 What made you want to apply to your course and to Leeds?

 In the year of 2018, I had the chance to get the renowned Chevening Scholarship from the UK government to study for a one year Masters degree in the UK.
 I chose to study an MPA public administration because of my working experience in the government.
 I would like to learn more about the theories and knowledge on public administration so that I could apply what I have learned to my work in the future.

 Before I applied, I compared the courses of the public administration among several universities including the University of Birmingham, the University of Exeter and UCL.
 What I found appealing about the course at the University of Leeds is that it perfectly combines the knowledge with the profession.
 The course not only include the major theories on public administration such as policy making and analysis, management skills, etc. but also set up unique modules such as the project lab which enables students to conduct field research with local governments.
-This is particularly useful for people like me who has already had several years’ working experience.
+This is particularly useful for people like me who have already had several years’ working experience.

 What is it that makes you passionate about your area of study?

 The course on public administration will prepare me to be a qualified worker in the public sector.
 Knowledge related to public policy making and analysis, effective decision and human resources management will enable me to make effective public policies and be a competent leader.
 Besides, the course is set in an international context.
 For example, the course on global governance is very helpful for me in my future work in the foreign affairs.

 What do you think of your course so far – what aspects of the course have you enjoyed the most or are looking forward to the most?